 There are many creative ideas for boredom busters out there, but the Montessori way takes a slightly different approach to summer boredom.
 In a Montessori summer vacation, the role of the adult is to prepare the environment, rather than to entertain the child.
 This means setting up a space filled with simplicity, beauty and interesting things—encouraging independent play and learning.

-How to set your child up for independent play this summer—Montessori style
+Montessori at home—Set your child up for independent play this summer

 To replicate this at home, look around your child's room and try to identify anything they haven't played with in the last two weeks.
 Then put it away in a closet.
 Bring it out a few months later when it will seem new again.